CENG501-Projects/CENG501-Spring2022/Project_Kose_Varli/README.md

 ## 3.3.
 Results

-@TODO: Present your results and compare them to the original paper.
-Please number your figures & tables as if this is a paper.

 In the paper, there exists no numerical results.
 Instead, they present their results using graphs obtained from the average of 10 runs.
 Thus, we used the same method to compare our results.
 We used both train loss and the norm of grad squares obtained from the history of training, same as in the paper.

 **Experiment 1:**